ARGULASAISURAJ/Suraj_Website/README.md

 # Suraj_Website

-This is an older repository for my portfolio website https://argulasaisuraj.github.io/Suraj_Website/.
-Changed for increased productivity - https://sai-suraj-argula.mystrikingly.com/
+This is an older repository,Changed for increased productivity - https://sai-suraj-argula.mystrikingly.com/